E-Commerce Analytics Primer

 11);

 We can use the ‘COPY’ command to ingest the data from ‘S3’ into Firebolt.
 The ‘COPY’ command provides schema inference capability and addresses data from various formats, including Parquet, CSV, AVRO, ORC, TSV, and JSON.
 Please remember to substitute your bucket instead of <my-bucket-name> and an ‘ecommerce' folder in your bucket to store the dataset.
-This command copies data from CSV files in the S3 bucket into the ‘ecommerce’ table we created in the previous step.
+This command copies data from the files in the S3 bucket into the ‘ecommerce’ table we created in the previous step.
 Please note that the Firebolt Engine needs access to your bucket for ingestion.
-Access permissions to the S3 bucket can be configured as shown here
+Access permissions to the S3 bucket can be configured as shown here.
+In the case below, we are using the ecommerce dataset stored in parquet format in the public firebolt-sample-datasets-public-us-east-1 bucket.

 3